eline-dn/smol_binder_diffusion_pipeline/README.md

 5) Final designed sequences are predicted with AlphaFold2
 6) Alphafold2-predicted models are relaxed with the ligand and analyzed

 Ours will be a bit different, in order to be able to design Chemically induced dimers: Design a binder that binds to a target protein + small molecule complex.
 The designed binder need to be highly specific for the prot + ligand complex, and shouldn't bind to the target protein only or the ligand only.
 Target protein can stabilize the binder + ligand interaction.
-We will focus here on two targets, know as 3DGQ and 1Z9Y in the PDB.
+We will focus here on two targets, known as 3DGQ and 1Z9Y in the PDB.

 0) Binder backbone generation with RFdiffusion all_atoms, scaffolding the target + ligand complex (i.e. generating the backbone on top of the target, on its C-term or N-term).
 1) Generating a sequence for the binder with protein MPNN.
 The whole output from the previous step (target + ligand + binder backbone) is used, but only the binder sequence is redesigned.